Laminate vs Hardwood Flooring

 If so, then a prefinished hardwood or laminate floor is a good choice since you are eliminating dust from sanding.
 You are also eliminating odors from stains and finishes.

-Do you have a custom interior design that needs a one-of-a-kind floor?
+Do you need a custom floor for your unique interior design?
 Then an unfinished hardwood floor is a good choice.
 You can mix your stain to achieve that precise color you or your designer picked, and select a finish to get the perfect sheen.

 Also, for those who do not like the V’s created by the microbevels of prefinished hardwood, unfinished hardwood is supplied without bevels since it is sanded flat on site before the finish is applied.